TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 ### What is a professional network?

 Your professional network is not the people you follow on social media, nor is it necessarily your friends.
 It is the people with whom you have made a genuine connection, whether in-person or online, because you have a mutual interest and can gain more value through being connected than you would otherwise have alone.
-These are the people you can ask for help, and in turn help out.
+These are the people you can ask for help, and in turn you can help out later.

 The network that will help you on your journey to becoming a software developer will mostly consist of people working in software development and adjacent roles, like recruitment or management.
 Take stock of your network in this field now.
 Chances are you might benefit from expanding it?